 Intellectual History & Social Thought

 I maintain an active interest in modern European intellectual history, including the implications of historical methodologies for contemporary social theory (and vice versa).
-Most recently, I have published the first English-language review of the German philosopher and public intellectual Jürgen Habermas’s major new work, This Too a History of Philosophy.
+Most recently, I published the first English-language review of the German philosopher and public intellectual Jürgen Habermas’s major new work, This Too a History of Philosophy.
 My essay contextualizes Habermas’s approach to universalism in his postwar German career, and calls for a move beyond Eurocentric framings in the history of philosophy.
-My article on the earliest writings of the twentieth-century social theorist Theodor Adorno explores how leftwing cultural critics in 1920s Germany turned to psychoanalysis amidst the failure of Marxist predictions of social revolution.
+My article in Modern Intellectual History on the earliest writings of the twentieth-century social theorist Theodor Adorno explores how leftwing cultural critics in 1920s Germany turned to psychoanalysis amidst the failure of Marxist predictions of social revolution.
 Future plans in European intellectual history include essays on Habermas’s theological interlocutors, Soviet émigré intellectuals in interwar Europe, and (in an entirely new direction that I hope one day to pursue) racial thinking in the German Enlightenment and Idealism.